30-Second Video Resumes: Why Recruiters Choose Speed & Authenticity

 From the employer side, short video resumes solve three problems at once.

 First, they cut screening time.
-A hiring manager reviewing 200 applicants can watch 30 video resumes in 15 minutes.
+A hiring manager reviewing 200 applicants can watch 30 videos in 15 minutes.
 The same volume of phone screens would take a full week.
-CazVid's employer ATS with CazMeter AI screening ranks applicants automatically and lets recruiters watch the top 20 videos before booking a single call.
+CazVid's AI-powered ATS with CazMeter ranking automatically scores applicants so recruiters watch only the top candidates.

 Second, they reduce ghosting and bad-fit interviews.
-When a recruiter sees a candidate before the first call, the no-shows and obviously wrong matches drop out of the funnel.
+When a recruiter sees a candidate before the first call, no-shows and obvious mismatches drop out of the funnel.
 Some employers report a 30 to 40% drop in interview no-shows after switching to video-first applications.

 Third, they widen the candidate pool.
-A great communicator without a polished written resume often gets filtered out by traditional applicant tracking systems.
-A video resume gives that person a fair shot, and gives the employer access to talent that a keyword filter would have missed.
+A great communicator without a polished written resume often gets filtered out by traditional ATS systems.
+A video resume gives that person a fair shot and gives employers access to talent a keyword filter would have missed.

 Common 30-second video resume mistakes to avoid

-The format is forgiving, but a few mistakes show up consistently in low-performing video resumes.
+The format is forgiving, but a few mistakes show up consistently in low-performing videos.

 - Reading from a script.
-A scripted delivery removes the one thing the format is supposed to capture: how you actually communicate.
-A few notes on a sticky note are fine.
+Scripted delivery removes the one thing the format captures: how you actually communicate.
+A few notes are fine.
 A teleprompter monologue is not.

 - Bad lighting.
 A dark, backlit shot reads as careless.
-Sit near a window or in front of a normal lamp, with the light in front of your face, not behind it.
+Sit near a window or in front of a lamp, with light in front of your face, not behind it.

 - Background noise.
 Record in a quiet room.
 Recruiters skip videos with audio they have to strain to hear.

 - Generic openers.
 "Hi, my name is X and I am a hard worker" wastes the first 5 seconds.
-Open with a specific fact: a number, a city, a notable role.
+Open with a specific fact: a number, city, or notable role.

 - Going long.
 Trying to fit 60 or 90 seconds of content into the format.
 The strongest applicants edit ruthlessly.
 Cut anything that does not earn its place.